top of page

 • reframing thoughts

-These approaches can help.
-But they often don't reach the level where performance anxiety is generated.
+These approaches can help, but they often don't reach the level where performance anxiety is generated — because it's not just a thinking problem.

 Performance anxiety is a nervous system response to identity-level pressure.

-This is why you can:
+It's why you can:

 • feel confident in practice